 Applicability to virtually any 3D imaging technique and across application domains

-arivis InViewR offer the user a choice of control options.
+arivis InViewR offers the user a choice of control options.
 A user can utilize Leap Motion’s hand tracking to control movement with their bare hands.
-For those users that wish to take advantage of advance functions, hand controllers which provide extremely previse tracking and option buttons can be utilized.
-Regardless of control choice, learning to move and interact with data is an intuitive process with a short learning curve. arivis InViewR also provides the possibility to enable / disable tools and gestures to match the skill level or use case of the end user.
+For those users that wish to take advantage of advanced functions, hand controllers which provide extremely previse tracking and option buttons can be utilized.
+Regardless of control choice, learning to move and interact with data is an intuitive process with a short learning curve. arivis InViewR also provides the possibility to enable/disable tools and gestures to match the skill level or use case of the end-user.

-A main menu provides all the necessary controls to work in VR space once a user has loaded a dataset.
-A user should never have to repeatedly take on and off the headset to go between the desktop world and the virtual world.
-The arivis InViewR main menu provides full control of the environment, the rendering settings, all the tools, and the properties of all measurements, markers, overlays, and segments.
-In the main menu VR objects may be selected to change their visibility state, edit them or reveal their properties.
+The main menu provides all the necessary controls to work in VR space once a user has loaded a dataset.
+The arivis InViewR main menu provides full control over the virtual room, rendering settings, tools, and the properties of all measurements, markers, overlays, and segments.
+It is also possible to change menu themes her or switch between light and dark modes.

 Data sets can be imported from imaging techniques such as:

 - Magnetic Resonance Imaging (MRI)